 In 1937, a systematic campaign was launched through the state-controlled press, reinforcing anti-Semitic accusations and stereotypes.
 The theoretical text Il Fascismo e i problemi della razza, written with direct pointers from Mussolini, was published in July.
 It affirmed that “human races do exist” and that “the Jews do not belong to the Italian race.”
 This was the explicit biological ground that the government intended to give the anti-Semitic legislation that was already being drafted.

-In September the “Racial Laws” removed Jewish students and teachers from schools and universities and arranged for the expulsion of many non-citizens.
-In November it became illegal for Jews to marry non-Jews, to own businesses, land or houses beyond stipulated limits, to have non-Jewish house servants, or to be State employees.
-Subsequently Jews were banned or at least restricted from practicing their professions.
+In September 1938, the “Racial Laws” removed Jewish students and teachers from schools and universities and arranged for the expulsion of Jews who were deemed “foreigners” not having Italian citizenship or having been stripped of it by the laws.
+In November, it became illegal for Jews to marry non-Jews, to own businesses, land or houses beyond stipulated limits, to have non-Jewish house servants, or to be State employees.
+Subsequently, Jews were banned or at least restricted from practicing their professions.
 They were gradually expelled from social, economic, and cultural activities and precluded from much private employment as well.
 At the time those classified to be of the “Jewish race”, both Italian and foreign, were around 51,000.

-For the large majority of Jews in Italy, the laws were a sudden blow.
-The Jewish community was committed first and foremost to helping children expelled from schools to continue their studies.
-In some cities they organized schools.
+After 1938, the Jewish community was committed first and foremost to helping children expelled from schools to continue their studies.

 The promulgation and application of anti-Semitic legislation was accepted by the majority of Italians with indifference and acquiescence.
-Not even the Vatican took a position against these measures, confining itself to upholding the right of celebrating mixed marriages.
+The Vatican supported the laws and limited itself to upholding the right of celebrating mixed marriages.

 As Italy entered the war in 1940, Jews gradually went underground, abandoning their homes, using false names, and searching for places of refuge.
-In the dark period from 1940 to 1945 (see under World War II), the fascists and later Nazi-fascists carried out systematic persecution of the Jews in Italy.
+In the dark period from 1943 to 1945, the fascists and later Nazi-fascists carried out systematic persecution of the Jews in Italy.
 According to historian Michele Sarfatti’s definition, the assault began as “persecution on Jewish rights” (1936- 1943) and escalated to a “persecution on Jewish lives” from September 1943 to August 1945.

-On January 27, 1945, Auschwitz was liberated; Milan followed on April 25; Berlin surrendered on May 8.
+Rome was liberated in June 1944, Florence in August, Milan in April 1945; Berlin surrendered in May.
 After seven years marked by discriminatory laws and deportations, the Jewish community in Italy had been reduced to half its size.
 Starting in 1944, the anti-Jewish laws were gradually rescinded as territories were liberated.

 In the post-war era, Italian Jews contributed in numerous ways to the reconstruction of the country and the founding of a democratic republican state.
 Many were actively involved in the Zionist project that would eventually give rise to the State of Israel.